Willem Buiter: Early life and education

 Buiter was born in The Hague, Netherlands on 26 September 1949.
 He is a national of the United States and the United Kingdom.
 Willem's father, Harm Buiter, was a Dutch economist, international trades union official and politician of the Labour Party (PvdA), who had served as Mayor of Groningen.

 Buiter went to the European School in Brussels, Belgium from 1962 to 1967, where he obtained his European Baccalaureate.
-After studying Political and Social Science for one year at the University of Amsterdam from 1967 to 1968, Buiter went to the Emmanuel College of the University of Cambridge, to study Economics and received his Bachelor of Arts (B.A.) degree with First-Class Honours in 1971.
-He was awarded his Master of Arts (M.A.) in Economics in 1972 and his Master of Philosophy (M.Phil.) in Economics in 1973, his fields of concentration being International Economics, and Economic Development.
+After studying Political and Social Science for one year at the University of Amsterdam from 1967 to 1968, Buiter went to Emmanuel College, Cambridge, to study Economics and received his B.A. with First-Class Honours in 1971.
+He was awarded his M.A. in Economics in 1972 and his M.Phil. in Economics in 1973, his fields of concentration being International Economics, and Economic Development.

-Buiter was awarded his Doctor of Philosophy (PhD) in economics from Yale University in New Haven, Connecticut, in the United States, in 1975.
+Buiter was awarded his PhD in economics from Yale University in New Haven, Connecticut, United States, in 1975.
 His thesis, "Temporary Equilibrium and Long-Run Equilibrium," was subsequently published in 1979.